 In the 1950s he spent time in Australia, was promoted to Squadron Leader on 1 July 1950, married the widow of a friend in 1951 following his return to England, more auto-pilot testing plus firing some of the early ejector seats and low level/high speed/night photography from a Meteor.
 He finished his tour at the end of 1951 and he was awarded an AFC on June 5th 1952 for his time at Farnborough.

 His last posting was to the NATO base at Laarbruch, Germany and he was promoted to Wing Commander on 1 July 1956.
-Increasing blindness forced him to leave Laarbruch to go to the RAF Hospital at Halton, Buckinghamshire, and he retired August 31 1967.
-While he was at the Air Ministry, his wife gave birth to his son, his only child.
-He was named Corran.
+Increasing blindness forced him to leave Laarbruch to go to the RAF Hospital at Halton, Buckinghamshire, and he reluctantly retired August 31 1967.
+While he was at the Air Ministry, his wife gave birth to his son - his only child - who they named Corran.

 Wing Commander Arthur Ashworth DSO, DFC and Bar, AFC and Bar, MiD passed away in Bournemouth, England, on February 19th 1994 aged 73 years.

-On January 18 2018 Arthur Ashworth's ashes were brought home following the death of his wife.
-About 80 people, including RSA representatives and various extended family members — led by his youngest brother and daughter-in-law — attended a graveside service in Alexandra, New Zealand, to honour his wishes.
+On January 18 2018, Arthur Ashworth's ashes were brought home following the death of his wife.
+About 80 people, including RSA representatives and various extended family members — led by his youngest brother, Vincent, and daughter-in-law Maria Ashworth — attended a graveside service in Alexandra, New Zealand, to honour his wishes.

 The Pathfinder Force Badge

-nothing that war has ever achieved that we could not better achieve
+'There is nothing that war has ever achieved that we could not better achieve without it.' ~ Havelock Ellis

 both by youngest brother Vincent.